198229/Teslo-two-tier-aws-terraform/README.md

 - AWS credentials and sensitive Terraform variables (`db_password`, `jwt_secret`) are stored as **GitHub Secrets** — never committed to the repo, never visible in logs.
 - `terraform plan` is read-only: the pipeline confirms the plan matches the expected infrastructure (27 resources) without provisioning anything or incurring cost.
-- The workflow runs on GitHub-hosted runners, so it needs no local machine or persistent credentials file — `provider.tf` was updated to drop the hardcoded local AWS CLI profile in favor of environment-based credentials, which now works identically both locally and in CI.
+- The workflow runs on GitHub-hosted runners, so it needs no local machine or persistent credentials file. `provider.tf` doesn't hardcode a local AWS CLI profile — it relies on standard AWS credential resolution (environment variables), which works identically whether run locally or from CI.

 **Workflow run, triggered automatically by a push:**
 ![GitHub Actions — Terraform Plan succeeded](./screenshots/19-ci-terraform-plan-output.png)

 **Plan output, generated entirely by the pipeline:**
 ![CI-generated terraform plan — 27 to add, 0 to change, 0 to destroy](./screenshots/18-ci-workflow-run.png)

 ---

 ## Getting Started

 Want to deploy this yourself?
 Here's everything you need.